-Tips: If you want to clone OS only to the destination hard drive, or clone internal disk between GPT and MBR partition style, please upgrade to AOMEI Backupper Professional and use System Clone feature.
+Tips: If you want to clone OS only to the destination hard drive, you can use the System Clone feature.

 Usually, in an hour or so the cloning process will be complete.
 The specific time varies depending on how large data need to be transferred.
 While waiting, you can still use the computer to do other things.

 Besides cloning internal hard drive to protect your data or upgrade hard drive, you can also use Backup and Restore feature of AOMEI Backupper to achieve the similar result.
 Speaking of backup, you can also restore backup to dissimilar hardware without booting issue.